ModelOriented/FairPAN/README.md

 ### Introduction to GANs

 Generative Adversarial Networks are two neural networks that learn together.
 The Generator has to generate new samples that are indistinguishable from original data and the adversarial has to distinguish if the observation is original or generated.
 The generator is punished whenever the adversarial makes the correct prediction.
-After such process generator eventually learns how to make indistinguishable predictions and adversaries' accuracy drops up to 50% when a model cannot distinguish the two classes.
+After such process generator eventually learns how to make indistinguishable predictions and adversaries' accuracy drops down to 50% when a model cannot distinguish the two classes.
 The idea of GANs was proposed in [Generative Adversarial Nets, Ian Goodfellow](https://arxiv.org/pdf/1406.2661.pdf).

 ### FairPAN